Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Results

 We summarize the inference results (median values of the marginalized 1D posteriors for each parameter) in Table.~\ref{tab_inf_result}.

-The \bn{} data and the corresponding \bndist{}s emulated by our DELFI emulator are shown in Fig.~\ref{fig:fit_evol}, and the likelihood contours corresponding to 80,60,40, and 20 cumulative percentiles are plotted as grey dashed lines.
+The \bn{} data and the corresponding \bndist{}s emulated by our DELFI emulator are shown in Fig.~\ref{fig:fit_evol}, and the likelihood contours corresponding to 80, 60, 40, and 20 cumulative percentiles are plotted as grey dashed lines.
 These plots show good agreement between the observational data and the emulated \bndist{}s.
 We notice the inference result at $z=1.4$ has huge uncertainty due to the lack of observational data.
-However, the precision is still satisfying, given the fact that our \bn{} sample at this redshift bin contains only 39 data points.
-Such a size is comparable with the one used in \citet{ricotti2000}, whereas the error bar is much smaller (see Fig.~\ref{fig:Thermal_evol}).
+However, the precision is still satisfactory, given the fact that our \bn{} sample at this redshift bin contains only 39 data points.
+Such a size is comparable with the one used in \citet{ricotti2000}, whereas the error bar is much smaller (see Fig.~\ref{fig:Thermal_evol}), which mainly because of our novel method using full \bndist{} \citep[see][for the relevant discussion]{Hiss2019}.

 Based on the marginalized 2D posteriors, we observe that our results across all redshift bins exhibit the anticipated degeneracies between parameters.
 Specifically, $T_0$ is degenerate with both $\gamma$ and $\Gamma_{\mathHI}$, as indicated in \citetalias{Hu2022}.
 To further assess the goodness of our inference results, we plot the marginalized 1D $b$ and $N_{\mathHI}$ distributions of our sample in Fig.~\ref{fig:bN_1d_z14}, Fig.~\ref{fig:bN_1d_z12}, and Fig.~\ref{fig:bN_1d_z10} for each redshift bin, and compare them with 5000 mock datasets with the same size, sampled from the \bndist{}s emulated based on the median values of the MCMC posteriors.
 The blue bars indicate the mean value of the number of lines that fall in each bin for the 5000 datasets, whereas the blue shaded regions represent the 1-$\sigma$ uncertainty calculated from the 5000 datasets.
 From the results, it is evident that our inference method adeptly recovers both the 2D and marginalized 1D distributions of \bn{}, even though the limited data size, particularly at $z=1.4$, leads to noticeable fluctuations, which are underscored by the substantial 1-$\sigma$ error bar in the marginalized 1D distributions in both $b$ and $N_{\mathHI}$ distributions.